saneef/eleventy-plugin-img2picture/README.md

       // the 'src' attribute of fallback <img> tag.
       formats: ["avif", "webp", "jpeg"],
       sizes: "100vw", // Default image `sizes` attribute

       minWidth: 150, // Minimum width to resize an image to
       maxWidth: 1500, // Maximum width to resize an image to
       widthStep: 150, // Width difference between each resized image

+      fetchRemote: false, // When true, remote images are fetched, cached and optimized.
+      dryRun: false, // When true, the optimized images are not generated.
+Only HTMLs are processed.

       // Function used by eleventy-img to generate image filenames
       filenameFormat: function (id, src, width, format) {
         const extension = path.extname(src);